Country studies

 After the far-right Rassemblement National emerged as the clear winner of the election for the European Parliament on 9 June 2024, President Emmanuel Macron dissolved the National Assembly.
 Anastasia Pyschny and Calixte Bloquet show that the outcome of the second round of voting has far-reaching consequences for the French political system.

 Conflicts within the Republican Party have damaged the office of Speaker of the US House of Representatives in recent years.
-Kevin McCarthy was the first Speaker to be voted out of office in the 118th legislative term.
+Kevin McCarthy was the first Speaker to be voted out of office.
 Significant differences within the Republican party also made the election of his successor Mike Johnson more difficult.
-Alexander Kühne traces the developments from 2023 to 2025 in the latest IParl Viewpoint.
+In the latest IParl-Blickpunkt Alexander Kühne traces the developments from 2023 to 2025.

 Subscribe to our newsletter